Uniforms of the Red Army in World War II.

-Uniforms of NKVDMembers of the NKVD – the Soviet internal security service – who served in military units wore Red Army uniforms.
-The characteristic colours of the NKVD were light blue and purple-red, which could be seen on the peaked cap with light blue lace and carmine piping and ribbon, and light blue with carmine piping on the collar pieces.
+Members of the NKVD – the Soviet internal security service – who served in military units wore Red Army uniforms.
+The characteristic colors of the NKVD were light blue and purple-red, which could be seen on the peaked cap with light blue lace and carmine piping and ribbon, and light blue with carmine piping on the collar pieces.

 Border troops, which came under the jurisdiction of the State Ministry of the Interior, were also formed in military units and equipped with infantry weapons.
 Their characteristic color was a bright green, which appeared on the peaked cap (green top, dark blue ribbon and crimson piping) and on the collar pieces, which were green with crimson piping.

 Commissars wore the standard uniform of the Red Army with insignia of rank on the collars, but to distinguish them from troop officers, they did not have gold or silver edging, but black piping.

 Where troop officers had insignia of rank in the form of inverted angles on the cuffs, political officers wore a hand-embroidered red cloth with a pentagonal star instead.